Tiffwest520/Tiffwest520/README.md

-<h1>Hi, I'm Tiffany, an <a href="https://www.linkedin.com/in/tiffany-west/">IT Professional
+<h1>Hi, I'm Tiffany, an <a href="https://www.linkedin.com/in/tiffany-west/"> IT Professional

 <h2>👩🏾‍💻 Information Technology Projects:</h2>